AlvaroDavi5/Linguagem_Markdown/Coding Principles.md

 - Port Binding: The essentials services of the app should not depend of external servers and can be accessed by the other app services listening ports
 - Concurrency: The processes should be scaled independently and executed parallelly.
 The architecture should permit synchronous and asynchronous communication when neccessary
 - Disposability: The processes should be independent and should can be started up or shut down safely, without lost data or affect the other processes
-- Dev/Prod Parity: The develop, homolog and production environments should have parity and minimize gaps with continuous deployment
+- Dev/Prod Parity: The develop, homolog and production environments should have parity and minimize gaps with continuous deployment and backing services aligned
 - Logs: The application logs should be stored safely and monitored to evit/detect errors
 - Admin Processes: Administrative tasks can be automatized to evit exteral/manual dependency